-Our five year old is using the second to last harness slots, and has a lot of room for growth in the Titan 65 with SensorSafe.
+Our five year old model used the second to last harness slots, and has a lot of room for growth.
 She says that the seat is comfortable, but doesn’t like the shape of the chest clip.
 She prefers her regular seat, which she’ll continue to use in harness mode until she’s ready for a booster.

 While the Titan 65 is not the most narrow seat on the market, it is fairly compact side to side.
 I successfully installed it along with a BubbleBum and a narrower booster, the Safety1st Store N Go.
 There isn’t a one size fits all seat or combination for three across, so it is important to take into consideration the ages and sizes of the kiddos in the vehicle, vehicle type and size, location of tether anchors, belts, and lower anchors, and more.